snap-stanford/snap-python/doc/source/reference/CntNonZNodes.rst

 Return value:

 - int
+    The number of nodes in *Graph* with degree greater than 0

 The following example shows how to calculate the number of non-zero nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::